What is Faire Wholesale? How It Works, Fees & Whether It's Worth It (2026)

 Faire also features a backorder process: when a full order cannot be fulfilled (i.e. you don’t currently have enough stock on hand to send the entire ordered quantity), you have the option to place a portion of the order on Backorder status via the Faire interface.

-This will split the order into two orders; the original will be updated to contain the quantity that will be fulfilled now, and a second order will be created containing the remainder to be fulfilled later.
+This will split the order into two; the original updated to contain the quantity fulfilled now, and a second order created for the remainder to be fulfilled later.

 Pricing on Faire

 Now that we’ve gone over the basics of how Faire works, let’s talk about pricing.
-First of all, it’s important to note that you set your own prices on Faire.
+You set your own prices on Faire.
 There is no minimum order size, so you can sell just one item if you want to.
 You can set two different prices for each of your products on Faire: one for retail and one for wholesale.

-All sellers on Faire must follow the pricing policy: wholesale prices must be the same or lower on Faire as on other places you sell your products and retail prices must be the same or lower on Faire as on other places you sell your products.
-This is to ensure that retailers on Faire can always find the best prices.
+All sellers on Faire must follow the pricing policy: wholesale prices must be the same or lower on Faire as on other places you sell your products, and retail prices must be the same or lower on Faire as elsewhere.
+This makes sure retailers on Faire can always find competitive prices.

-If you sell in different currencies, your prices can be different however the same rule applies: they need to be less or the same than on your other sales channels in the same currency.
+If you sell in different currencies, prices can differ — but the same rule applies: they need to be the same or lower than on your other sales channels in the same currency.

-It’s important that Faire does check your pricing from time to time and will reach out to you if your prices are higher on Faire than elsewhere.
-You will, in this case, need to adjust your pricing - failing to do so can result in your products being suspended from the platform.
+Faire does check pricing periodically and will reach out if your prices are higher on Faire than elsewhere.
+If you don’t adjust, your products can be suspended from the platform.

 Now that you know how Faire works and what the fees are, you may be wondering how best to price your products.

-As you will need to be pricing your products competitively for wholesale purchasers, it’s hugely important to ensure that you have a complete awareness of your margins.
+As you will need to price competitively for wholesale purchasers, it’s hugely important to have a complete awareness of your margins.

 This means calculating and knowing your base production cost and time to make for each of your products (this is also referred to as your COGS).
 This should include all materials required to make the product and an estimate of your internal labor to produce the item.

-Some products, as much as you would like them to, will just not work in a wholesale situation - they may have small margins already, or be time consuming to make in bulk.
-It’s important to ensure that each one of the products you select to sell on Faire will make the margins you require.
+Some products, as much as you would like them to, will just not work in a wholesale situation — they may have small margins already, or be time consuming to make in bulk.
+It’s worth making sure each product you sell on Faire will make the margins you require.

-From here, you’ll want to use your base cost to calculate a wholesale pricepoint.
-This should be a price that allows the retailer to be able to onsell your product to customers with a reasonable margin.
+From here, you’ll want to use your base cost to calculate a wholesale price point.
+This should allow the retailer to onsell your product to customers with a reasonable margin.

-Retailers who sell in this manner usually use a margin of 50% or 2x the wholesale price.
+Retailers who sell in this manner usually apply a margin of 50% or 2x the wholesale price.
 We recommend using a 50% markup on Faire, which is in line with the industry average.
-This will give you a good balance of profitability and competitiveness.
+A useful formula for your minimum viable Faire wholesale price:

-See also: How to set prices for your products »
+See also: How to set the right price for your handmade products →

 Managing your inventory on Faire can be smooth and effortless with the right software, and Craftybase is a solution worth considering.
 Craftybase is an inventory and bookkeeping system designed specifically for in-house DTC manufacturers that features an integration with Faire.

-Craftybase has a range of robust features including real-time inventory tracking, cost calculation, and profitability analysis based on your unique costs of production.
+Craftybase includes real-time inventory tracking, cost calculation, and profitability analysis based on your unique costs of production.

-This allows you to confidently make informed decisions about your pricing and production strategies.
-Moreover, the software can easily integrate with other sales platforms, keeping all your sales data in one place for convenience and efficiency.
+This allows you to make informed decisions about your pricing and production strategies.
+The software can easily integrate with other sales platforms, keeping all your sales data in one place for convenience and efficiency.

 Summary